-- Information Technology and Computer Science Programs- Information Technology programs in computer repairs and networking (Network Operations) are located at - Clarksburg High School - Thomas Edison High School of Technology, and - Seneca Valley High School.
+• Information Technology and Computer Science Programs- Information Technology programs in computer maintenance and networking (Network Operations) are located at

+- Clarksburg High School

+- Thomas Edison High School of Technology, and

+- Seneca Valley High School.

 Students in these programs refurbish, market, and sell donated computers to the community and donate a lab each year to a deserving Montgomery County nonprofit organization.

-CISCO Networking Academies are located in five high schools:
+IT Networking Academy (CISCO) are located at five high schools

 - Damascus

 - Gaithersburg

-- · Quince Orchard
+- Quince Orchard

 - Springbrook, and

 - Wootton.